jaytakahashii/42_minitalk/README.md

 </p>

 # 💡 About the project
 > The purpose of this project is to code a small data exchange program using UNIX signals.
-(Reference: 42Tokyo minitake project PDF)
+(Reference: 42Tokyo minitalk project PDF)

 ## Overview
-Minitake is a project from the 42 curriculum that involves implementing inter-process communication (IPC) using UNIX signals.
+minitalk is a project from the 42 curriculum that involves implementing inter-process communication (IPC) using UNIX signals.
 The objective is to gain a deeper understanding of how signals work in UNIX systems and to develop skills in managing and utilizing signals for IPC.
 This project provides an opportunity to explore various aspects of signal handling, data transmission, and bitwise operations.